bcarrillo1051/Atinverter/docs/hardware/atinverter_v2/ac_volt_sensing_hw.md

 # **AC Voltage Sensing Hardware**
 ---

-To achieve the sensing of the AC voltage at the output of the power inverter, the approach is more involved than the DC voltage sensing methodology described earlier.
+To achieve the sensing of the AC voltage at the output of the power inverter, the approach is more involved than the DC voltage sensing methodology.
 Not only does a step down mechanism need to be implemented to provide a low power sensed signal to a processing device, but also a method to handle or correct for the the bipolar nature of the AC wave, namely the negative swing.
 More specifically, the AC voltage sensing network needs to be able to scale a 12V-48Vpk signal to 0-5V signal in order to be compatible with the ADC122S021, which is used for output voltage and current sampling.
 The ADC122S021 serves as the intermediary between the ATMEGA328P and the AC sensed signal.
 It samples the output produced by the AC voltage sensing network and transmits the data to the ATMEGA328P via SPI communication.
 The ATMEGA328P receives the sensed data by requesting channel 1 of the ADC122S021 and uses it to compute the RMS reading of the voltage.

 <p align="center">
 <img src="../../images/AC_voltage_sensing_block_diagram.png" alt="AC Voltage Sensing Blocl Diagram" width="800"/>